-After the four workshops, the project will end with dissemination workshops, the project results will then be presented to a wider audience and discussed.
-A final report with documentation of main results will be written and disseminated to a wider audience.
+After the four workshops, the project will end with dissemination workshops.
+The project results will then be presented to a wider audience and discussed.
+The main event is planned to take place at the national hospital in Norway on October 31, 2006.
+A final report with documentation of main results will also be written and disseminated to a wider audience.